dmlc/xgboost/doc/jvm/xgboost4j-intro.md

 ## System Overview

 In the following Figure, we describe the overall architecture of XGBoost4J.
 XGBoost4J provides the Java/Scala API calling the core functionality of XGBoost library.
-Most importantly, it not only supports the single-machine model training, but also provides an abstraction layer which masks the difference of the underlying data processing engines (they can be Spark, Flink, or just distributed servers across the cluster)
+Most importantly, it not only supports the single-machine model training, but also provides an abstraction layer which masks the difference of the underlying data processing engines and scales training to the distributed servers.

 ![XGBoost4J Architecture](https://raw.githubusercontent.com/dmlc/web-data/master/xgboost/xgboost4j.png)